lvillasen/Jetson-Orin-Temperatures/README.md

 - On the jetson copy the folder named jetson on /home/your-user-id/

-- Change your-web-server-IP to your IP address on the file temperatures.py
+- Change your-web-server-IP to your web server IP address on the file temperature.py

 - On the jetson type
 ``` crontab -e ```